equalitie/ouinet/README.md

     client and (B) seed the content to the cache.
 The client will also seed the content (along with parts of the cache index).

-  - The currently known version of the *published cache index* (IPFS database) is also shown.
+  - The last seen version of the published *cache index* (an IPFS hash) is also shown.
 It is likely that at first it shall be empty, which indicates that none has been downloaded yet.
 The download may take from a couple of seconds up to about three minutes (e.g. when starting the client).
 The page refreshes itself regularly so once the client downloads the index, it should display automatically.

 After visiting a page with the Injector mechanism enabled and waiting for a new index to be published and downloaded by the client (the same one or a